Electric Start Ironheads

 Early Sportster models from 1957 through 1966 have the smaller engine cases, and they cannot be converted to electric start.

-Until 1969, 900cc XLCH motors also had the smaller cases, so cannot be converted to electric start.
+Until 1969, 900cc XLCH motors also had the smaller cases, so they cannot be converted either.

 Notes and Misc